Matthew Flinders: Expedition to Hervey Bay

-In 1799 Flinders' request to explore the coast north of Port Jackson was granted and once more the sloop Norfolk was assigned to him.
-Bass had by this stage returned to Britain and in his place Flinders recruited his brother Samuel Flinders and a Kuringgai man named Bungaree for the voyage.
+In 1799, Flinders' request to explore the coast north of Port Jackson was granted and, once more, the sloop Norfolk was assigned to him.
+Bass had returned to Britain by that time and, in his place, Flinders recruited his brother Samuel Flinders and was also accompanied on the voyage by a Kuringgai man named Bungaree.
 They departed on 8 July 1799 and arrived in Moreton Bay six days later.
-He rowed ashore at Woody Point (27.2632°S 153.1039°E) and named a point 2 mi west of that (27.2628°S 153.0792°E) as 'Redcliffe' (on account of its red cliffs).
-That point is now known as Clontarf Point, while the name 'Redcliffe' is used by the town of Redcliffe to the north.
+Flinders rowed ashore at Woody Point (27.2632°S 153.1039°E) and named a point 2 mi west of that (27.2628°S 153.0792°E) as Redcliffe (on account of its red cliffs).
+That point is now known as Clontarf Point, while the name Redcliffe is used by the town of Redcliffe to the north.
 He landed on Coochiemudlo Island (27.5703°S 153.3331°E) on 19 July while he was searching for a river in the southern part of Moreton Bay.

 In the northern part of Moreton Bay, Flinders explored a narrow waterway (27.0705°S 153.1429°E) which he named the Pumice Stone River (presumably unaware it separated Bribie Island and the mainland); it is now called the Pumicestone Passage.
 Most of the meetings between the Aboriginal people of Moreton Bay and Flinders were of a friendly nature, but on 15 July at the southern tip of Bribie Island, a spear was thrown which resulted in a local man being wounded by gunfire.
 Flinders named the place where this occurred Point Skirmish.
 While anchored in Pumicestone, Flinders ventured several kilometres overland with three crew including Bungaree and climbed the mountain Beerburrum.
 They turned back after meeting the steep cliffs of Mount Tibrogargan on about 26 July.

 Exiting Moreton Bay, Flinders continued north exploring as far as Hervey Bay before returning south.
 They arrived back in Sydney on 20 August 1799.

 Command of Investigator

 In March 1800, Flinders rejoined Reliance and returned to Britain.
 During the voyage, the Antipodes Islands were discovered and charted.

 Flinders' work had come to the attention of many of the scientists of the day, in particular the influential Sir Joseph Banks, to whom Flinders dedicated his Observations on the Coasts of Van Diemen's Land, on Bass's Strait, etc..
 Banks used his influence with Earl Spencer to convince the Admiralty of the importance of an expedition to chart the coastline of New Holland.
 As a result, in January 1801, Flinders was given command of HMS Investigator, a 334-ton sloop, and promoted to commander the following month.

 Investigator set sail for New Holland on 18 July 1801.
 Attached to the expedition were the botanist Robert Brown, botanical artist Ferdinand Bauer, landscape artist William Westall, gardener Peter Good, geological assistant John Allen, and John Crosley as astronomer.
-Vallance et al. comment that compared to the Baudin expedition this was a 'modest contingent of scientific gentlemen', which reflects 'British parsimony' in scientific endeavour.
-John Franklin, Flinders' cousin by marriage, served as midshipman.
+Vallance et al. comment that compared to the Baudin expedition this was a "modest contingent of scientific gentlemen", which reflects "British parsimony" in scientific endeavour.
+The future explorer John Franklin, Flinders' cousin by marriage, served as midshipman.